Bloc/swiftris-checkpoints/02-adding-assets.md

 ### Trimming The Fat

 Having slaughtered those files which are of no use, we must now purge our project of any and all *code* which we do not require.
 There's no need to have lingering source code designed to support inept space pilots.
-Delete all of the lines marked in red within their corresponding files:
+Delete the lines marked in red within their corresponding files:

 ```objc(GameScene.swift)
 import SpriteKit